kkanggu/Online-Judge/README.md

 >	So I calculate ascending lis and decending lis, and all the examples shared by users were correct.
 >	But Baekjoon says I'm wrong in 45% of the progress.
 >	I'll try it tomorrow.

+***
+### Day 18
+#2565 Fail.
+(Electric Wire)
+>	I was right.
+I have to check only ascending lis.
+>	Even if descending, the sequence of number is ascending sequence.
+>	I failed exactly 54% of the progress.
+I don't know what to do.